pra-navi/tp/docs/UserGuide.md

 ### 9. Listing all tasks: `listTask`

-Provides you with a comprehensive list of tasks in your task list.
+You can view details of all your tasks.

 <h4>Format:</h4>